Arkapravo/irobot_create_gazebo/README.md

 -------
 A good part of this repository is forked in from the following,

-(1) icreate URDF is from http://code.google.com/p/aptima-ros-pkg/ (revision 42)
+(1) create URDF is from http://code.google.com/p/aptima-ros-pkg/ (revision 42)
 (2) erratic gazebo plugin is from https://code.google.com/p/ua-ros-pkg/ (revision 1654)

 Installation